microsoft/maro/docs/source/key_components/dashboard_visualization.rst

 If user specifies the value for key "enable-dump-snapshot" of this parameter with the path of a local file folder, and the dir_path of the local file folder does exist, data would be dumped to this folder.
-To be specific, each dump request would generate a data folder in the local file folder, named by a timestamp.
+To be specific, each dump request would generate a data folder with a timestamp as the suffix in the local file folder.

 .. code-block:: sh